zexpp5/maptab/README.md

 **Extension not loading:**
 - Ensure you're loading from the `core/build/` directory
 - Check Chrome's extension page for error messages
-- Verify all permissions are granted
+- Verify all permissions are granted (bookmarks, history, tabs)

 **Changes not appearing:**
 - Reload the extension in Chrome's extension page
 - Clear browser cache if needed
 - Check the browser console for errors

+**Search not working:**
+- Ensure the extension has the necessary permissions
+- Check that the search URLs are correct
+- Verify the Chrome APIs are accessible

 ## 🤝 Contributing